hanatos/vkdt/src/pipe/modules/colenc/readme.md

 `sRGB` (IEC 61966-2-1), `PQ` (SMPTE ST 2084), `DCI` (SMPTE ST 428-1), `HLG` (Rec.
 ITU-R BT.2100-1), and `gamma`.

+if you are looking for the reverse operation, colour decoding, the [`colour` module](../colour/readme.md) is probably what you need. it will pick up the primaries and trc from metadata that travels with the buffers. some input modules such as the [`i-exr` module](../i-exr/readme.md) allow you to overwrite these annotations.

 ## connectors

 * `input` scene referred linear rec2020